 You may feel itchiness, numbness, or burning in your fingers and hand.
 Numbness and tingling is common in the thumb and index, middle and ring fingers.
 You may feel the need to shake your hand to restore feeling in your fingers.
 Sometimes, symptoms can be worse during the night, but they can also be felt during daily activities.
 Over time, as that nerve shorts out like a kinked electrical cord, the symptoms can radiate up your arm.

-Splinting should continue for at least 4 to 8 weeks or until your symptoms are gone.
-If you have worn your splint for 8 weeks and still have symptoms, it’s important to consult with your health care provider or a specialist for alternative treatments.
+You should continue to wear a brace for at least 4 to 8 weeks or until your symptoms are gone.
+If you have worn your wrist brace for 8 weeks and still have symptoms, it’s important to consult with your health care provider or a specialist for alternative treatments.
 If your nerve remains compressed, it can result in permanent damage.
-If recommended, a simple outpatient surgery can be very successful for long term and permanent relief of CTS.Like what you’ve read?
+If recommended, a simple outpatient surgery can be very successful for long term and permanent relief of Carpal Tunnel Syndrome.Like what you’ve read?
 Click here to subscribe to the blog!

-Looking for More Information on Splints for Your Carpal Tunnel Syndrome?
-Ready to Buy?
+Looking for Wrist Splints for Carpal Tunnel Syndrome?

 Click on the image below